kkufaas/Micro_OS_5_Virtual_Memory/doc/how-to-write-a-report.md

     strictly enforced.
 It is okay to go over or under, but if your report strays too far from the recommended length it is probably a bad sign.

+  - **Citations: required**

+    You must cite your sources.
+You will not necessarily have to do a lot of research in this class, but when you talk about operating systems concepts in your report, we expect you to cite the source of your information, even if it is just the textbook.

   - **File format: PDF**